emacsmirror/quick-fasd/README.md

 ![License](https://img.shields.io/github/license/jamescherti/quick-fasd.el)
 ![](https://raw.githubusercontent.com/jamescherti/quick-fasd.el/main/.images/made-for-gnu-emacs.svg)

 The **quick-fasd** Emacs package integrates the Fasd tool within the Emacs environment.
 Fasd, a command-line utility, enhances the productivity of users by providing fast access to frequently used files and directories.
-Inspired by tools such as autojump, z, and v, Fasd functions by maintaining a dynamic index of files and directories you access, allowing you to reference them quickly from the command line.

-After installing quick-fasd in Emacs, you can easily navigate your file system directly within Emacs by using Fasd’s fast-access capabilities.
+After installing the **quick-fasd** Emacs package, you can easily navigate your file system directly within Emacs by using Fasd’s fast-access capabilities.
 For example, you can open recently accessed files or quickly jump to frequently used directories without leaving the Emacs environment.

 Here’s how the package works:
 - `quick-fasd-mode` hooks into `find-file-hook` to automatically add all visited files and directories to Fasd's database.